 3. Shift the focus to connection and giving.

-Don't fret about not being able to take a Covid-safe photo of your child on a bearded stranger's lap.
-That probably wasn't a great idea for several reasons, including that you don't want to encourage your child to recite lists of material items he covets.
+A photo of your child on a bearded stranger's lap probably isn't a great idea for several reasons, including that you don't want to encourage your child to recite lists of material items he covets.
 Instead, start a better tradition with the focus on connection and giving.
 Take photos of the two of you together -- making Grandma's present, decorating for the holiday, or baking treats for his class party.
 Send the photos to Grandma with her present, and also let your child glue copies of the photos onto paper to make a little book about your family holidays.
 Don't be surprised if your little one asks for this book over and over, or reads it to comfort himself.